Landscape, Agriculture and Democracy in Entlebuch and Emmental

 Schaunau

-From Marbach or Escholzmatt (Entlebuch) to Schaugnau, Schallenberg and Röthenbach (Emmental), it is only a few steps, and this history is expressed only in monuments, historical publications and stories.
+From Marbach or Escholzmatt (Entlebuch) to Schaugnau, Schallenberg, and Röthenbach (Emmental), it is only a few steps, and this history is preserved in monuments, historical publications, and stories.
 Yet the region and its democratic movements are significant for the birth of the 1848 Constitution and direct democracy in 1874 and 1891.

 The Swiss Alpine Club